oshaughnessy/sierramountainll/_pages/softball/index.md

 For our first year, see [2023 Softball]({% link _pages/softball/2023.md %})\
 For our 2nd year, see [2024 Softball]({% link _pages/softball/2024.md %})

+PLEASE NOTE: The rules below are a work in progress until pre-season planning is complete at the end of signups.
+{: .notice--warning }

 ## Divisions